webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 ```

 Note: (17‒18s)

-Can the UX of developing a bot look like this?
+Can the UX of developing a bot look like this?<br>
 Could it be enough to have just this code snippet for a bot to react to a new comment?

-Yes, it's all you need to start.
+Yes, it's all you need to start.<br>
-Since there was no higher-level solution I've decided to write my own.
+Since there was no higher-level solution I've decided to write my own.<br>
 I was aiming for simplicity and it looks like I achieved something here.

-So hey —
+So hey —<br>
 it looks like it's getting easier to write GitHub bots in Python over time :)

 -----